Preserving fermionic statistics for single-particle approximations in microscopic quantum master equations: Introduction

 Master equations are often categorized as phenomenological, based on macroscopic observations, or microscopic, based on microscopic derivations.
 The most common phenomenological form is the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equation which treats relaxation under the Born-Markov approximation.~\cite{gorini:1976, lindblad:1976,breuer:2010, Manzano:2020} While this ME structure is completely positive and trace preserving (CPTP), violation of the Pauli exclusion principle has been observed using 1-body approximations.~\cite{pershin:2008} Various works have addressed this issue, including the use of \textit{N}-representability conditions and Pauli factors.~\cite{khm:2015, pelc:2024, rosati:2014,rosati:2015, cohen:2009, hod:2016, topler:2021, steinhoff:2012,florian:2016} While the phenomenological approach has its benefits, microscopic MEs are also commonly used, in particular for time-dependent studies of fermionic systems at finite temperatures.~\cite{jeske:2015, lunghi:2019, lunghi:2022} These MEs have the benefit of a more explicit treatment of the environmental degrees of freedom, but come with more challenges for physical representability of the system.
-Although several studies have explored preserving positivity,~\cite{davies:1974, davies:1976, bacon:1999, lidar:2001, majenz:2013, schaller:2008, trushechkin:2021, farina:2019, cattaneo:2019, cattaneo:2020, mccauley:2020, fernandez:2024, nathan:2020, nathan:2024, litzba:2025, mozgunov:2020, potts:2021} fewer have investigated fermionic, $N$-representable statistics of reduced systems in a microscopic framework.~\cite{nguyen:2015}
+Although several studies have explored preserving positivity,~\cite{davies:1974, davies:1976, bacon:1999, lidar:2001, majenz:2013, schaller:2008, trushechkin:2021, farina:2019, cattaneo:2019, cattaneo:2020, mccauley:2020, fernandez:2024, nathan:2020, nathan:2024, litzba:2025, mozgunov:2020, potts:2021} fewer have investigated fermionic, $N$-representable statistics of reduced systems in a microscopic framework.~\cite{zhuang:2020, nguyen:2015, nguyen:2015a} A microscopic non-linear equation has been derived for single-particle fermionic systems, resulting in a single-particle analogue of the Redfield master equation with a secular approximation.~\cite{nguyen:2015} This equation guarantees Fermi-Dirac statistics and has been used to model excited state dynamics of molecular systems.~\cite{nguyen:2015a}

 Here, we present a mathematical constraint on system-environment operators to ensure that the 1-electron reduced density matrix (1-RDM) remains fermionic and $N$-representable after propagation by microscopic MEs.
 In Sec.~\ref{sec:theory}, we provide the necessary theoretical background, including an overview of three selected microscopic MEs: the Redfield master equation (RME),~\cite{redfield:1957,breuer:2010} unified GKSL master equation (UME),~\cite{trushechkin:2021} and universal Lindblad equation (ULE).~\cite{nathan:2020} We derive \textit{N}-representability constraints for each equation and explore Pauli blocking for operators that break the constraints.
 In Sec.~\ref{sec:results}, we demonstrate these constraints with population dynamics of a 3-level system and benzene.
 Although not the primary focus, this work also supports the benchmarking of molecular systems by the ULE and UME, two relatively new MEs.
 These two master equations present an opportunity to extend the treatment of many-body microscopic dynamics, while preserving physical statistics.